lowRISC/opentitan/hw/ip/spi_device/doc/index.md

 ## Description

-The SPI device module is a serial-to-parallel receive (RX) and parallel-to-serial transmit (TX) full duplex design (single line mode) to communicate with an outside host.
+The SPI device module is a serial-to-parallel receive (RX) and parallel-to-serial transmit (TX) full duplex design (single line mode) used to communicate with an outside host.
 This first version of the module supports operations controlled by firmware to dump incoming single-line RX data (MOSI) to an internal RX buffer, and send data from a transmit buffer to single-line TX